Mister-Marvis/qa-engineer-case/README.md

 3. Implement [Cypress](https://www.cypress.io/).
 4. Create at least 2 E2E tests.
 5. Create `qa.md` that contains at least 3 potential suggestions to improve _quality_.
-   - Code quality or any other suggestions to reduce potential bugs and increase confidence in changes.
+   - Code quality or any other suggestions to reduce potential bugs and increase confidence in releases.

 ## Deliverable

 - Use TypeScript.
-- Ensure it's easy for your collegue to run the tests.
+- Ensure it's easy for your colleagues to run the tests.
 - A ZIP file with the source code.
 Send it over per email.
 Please do _not_ put the results on GitHub, BitBucket, etc.

 ## Notes